Where do families register students who are not native English speakers?

 By law, families are not required to prove legal status in the United States and do not need to show social security cards or any immigration documents.
 School staff should not ask for these documents or inquire about a family's or student's immigration status.
 However, for refugee students, the I-94 visa can be used to confirm birth date if no birth certificate is available.

 How does a school serve families that don't speak English?

 All families are entitled to high-quality service in a language they understand.
 First, determine the language the family speaks; then use one of these supports.

 Face-to-face interpretation.
 Bilingual staff assigned to ESOL sites can assist with interpretation as their schools, as their schedules allow.
 (They may also provide limited translation services and interpretation for family meetings, phone calls home, and other schoolwide events.)
-If a bilingual staff member is not available, submit an online request for an interpreter at least five days before the event.
+Bilingual staff member may be able to support meetings and events after school hours.
+School staff may submit an online request for an interpreter at least five days before the event.

 Translation.
 City Schools produces many printed documents in English and Spanish, and this website can be translated into Arabic, Chinese, French, and Spanish by clicking the "Translate" link at the top right of any page.
 In addition, the district has a contract with TransAct, which houses numerous school-related documents in multiple languages.

 For additional resources on translation and interpretation, review this information sheet.
 When using our approved vendors, fill out the Interpreter Request Form below and submit it directly to the vendor.

 How are students identified for ESOL services?